 One of the smartest ways to find the best investment opportunities is by following from some of Wall Street’s top performers.
 If you follow the right investors, read the right blogs and books then you are definitely on the right track.

-Here is a look at 5 investors to follow in 2020 to help you make a fortune:
+With that being said, here is a look at 5 investors to follow in 2021 to help you make a fortune:

 1. Warren Buffett

 If you are reading this post, chances are you don’t need an introduction to the Oracle of Omaha.
 Buffett has managed to achieve a CAGR of 20% for over 50 years.
 This means an investment of $1,000 in 1960s would be worth a whopping $9 million today.
 That’s the power of compounding.

 Buffett is an admirer of Graham’s principles and cherry picked his all his investments living by those principles.
 He claims to have read Graham’s Intelligent Investor over a dozen times and says the book provided him with a simple strategy – Look for good and simple businesses with a durable moat, run by sensible and honest management and available at sensible prices.

 Buffett’s net worth stands at $84 Billion.
 He is among the world’s greatest Philanthropists with more than $30 billion in donations to charities.

 2. Timothy Sykes